Buraisx/tic-tac-toe/README.md

 #TicTacToe algorithm<br>
 ======================
 if you get three in a row, win<br>
-After the first you click or enter a number, of you check for win cons<br>
+After the first click or you enter a number, you check for win cons<br>
 There are 3 types of win cons<br>
-Vertical Horizontal and diagonal<br>
+Vertical, Horizontal, and diagonal<br>
 How do we properly display a board?<br>
 2d array<br>
-How do we use a 2d array to check for win con<br>
+How do we use a 2d array to check for win con?<br>

 #Horizontal:<br>
 ==============